Snake River Hiking Trip

 Carving the deepest canyon in North America, between the borders of Idaho and Oregon, Hells Canyon is a place of grandeur.
 During the months of April, May and June, due to the low elevation and mild weather, Hells Canyon is a heavenly place to be.
 Wildflowers and cactus are blooming, birds are nesting, elk are calving, the grass slopes are still green from spring rains, and very few people are in the canyon.
 On our September and October trips, fall colors show on the slopes of grass and bushes.

 ROW’s walking trips are designed for people who enjoy walking without the encumbrance of a heavy pack.
 All you carry during the day is your own small daypack with a camera, binoculars, water bottle, ROW provided lunch, and whatever else you want.
 The trail parallels the river with a surface of either dirt or crushed rock.
-Most would consider this a moderate hike, although some of our guests have described it as difficult due to the rough trail.
-There are ups and downs, especially the first day of the trip.
+This should be considered a moderate hike due to the trail conditions and the amount of elevation loss and gain.
+While the distances we hike each day are moderate, the hiking is more challenging than the distances would suggest due to the ascents and descents on narrow trails with loose rocks and gravel.
+The total trip length is approximately 30 miles with about 4800 feet of elevation gain and 5300 feet drop.
+The first day we generally only hike a two to four miles to our first camp, and where we go exactly will be determined by weather and other factors.
+In the middle three days we hike about 22-24 miles, so an average of 8 miles/day.
+For those seeking more distance, some of our camps have the option of hikes up side creek trails.
 Normal weather conditions are ideal (highs 70-85), but unseasonably hot (90+ degree) weather can make this a more challenging hike.
 All participants should be in good shape, have a strong heart and be comfortable walking 8 -10 miles a day.
 There is a fair amount of poison ivy at some points on the trail, and people with hypersensitivity to poison ivy should call us to discuss the trip.

 Deep in Hells Canyon, you are surrounded by towering, impressive mountain ranges.
 On the Idaho (east) side are the Seven Devils on the Oregon side, the Wallowas.
 Both are designated wilderness areas.
 At some places along the trail, you can look up to mountaintops that are around 7900 feet in elevation, over a mile above your head.